fbpx

 In the realm of liquid oils there are varying degrees of reactivity to oxygen with names indicating numerical states: monounsaturated and multiple degrees of poly-unsaturation.
 The carbon chains of these oils aren’t saturated with hydrogen and can attach to oxygen, thus are increasingly fragile to oxidation and damaging to our bodies when consumed in a damaged state.

-The monounsaturated oils, like olive and avocado, remain fairly stable when handled carefully, kept cool and in dark bottles.
+Monounsaturated oils, like olive and avocado, remain reasonably stable when handled carefully, kept cool, and in dark storage bottles.
 The most common monounsaturated fatty acid is oleic, named for the olive.
-Olive is an oil used for thousands of years across a number of cultures in the Mediterranean region.
-It holds up well, and is used for light cooking, body care, skin protection, rituals, and food preparation.
+For thousands of years, Olive oil in the Mediterranean region has been the center of culture for cooking, body care, skin protection, rituals, and food preparation.
 Other popular monounsaturated oils are macadamia nut, avocado, and almond.
-All nourish, protect and condition the skin.
-Oleic monounsaturated fatty acid is extremely common and a component of all oils.
-It keeps moisture from evaporating from the cells, and is one of the fatty acids created by our skin’s own oil production mechanism, the sebum.
+All nourish, protect, and condition the skin.
+Oleic monounsaturated fatty acid is a common fatty acid and a component of nearly all oils.
+It helps keep moisture from evaporating from the cells and is one of the fatty acids created by our skin’s oil production mechanism, the sebum.

-This fragility however, is necessary for health as these fatty acids help the body move light energy and oxygen through the metabolic system.
-Being termed ‘essential’ the two essential fatty acids must be consumed in the diet as the body is unable to make them from other compounds.
+Being termed ‘essential,’ the two essential fatty acids must be consumed in the diet as the body is unable to make them from other compounds.
 The challenge is protecting the fragility from rancidity with cold temperatures and careful handling.
-These oils, like hemp, chia, and flax deliver nutrients that are necessary to maintain our robust health and well-being.

 • Susan!
 I am fascinated by lipids and their role in the body and have studied them also.
 Few people understand that a wide variety of healthy fats is very beneficial in our diets.
 I have your book of course (2 copies, one for onbe to share with others) and just discovered your wonderful blog!
 As I am reading through it I have become curious about the possibility of cooking with the hard butters other that coconut and Ghee (my usual choices).
 Have you ever cooked with shea, mango, cocoa, babassu etc?